PGPerfFarm/pgperffarm/README.md

 This document is about the Server Side of Performance Farm.
 It contains descriptions about the REST API and the Website.

 The REST API receives benchmark results from the Client and provides data for the Website.
 It is built with Django and it uses a DB for storing past benchmark results and machine system information.
-The source code is in the `rest_api` directory.
+The source code is in the `perffarm` directory.
 The Website shows lists of machines, runs, and benchmark results and also visualizes benchmark result trends.
 It only uses vanilla Javascript.
 The source code is in the `frontend` directory.